supa2/Automaton/Introduction.md

 Automaton coding technique.

-Starting with the button+led sketch we created above, we extend our code to allow turning the blinking led on and off from a web browser.
+Starting with the button+led sketch we created above, we extend our code to allow turning the blinking led on and off from a web browser over wifi.

 ```c++
 #include <Automaton.h>